Science communication and enrichment

 Empirical research on effective models for approaches to science communication and extracurricular programs has primarily focused on individual measures up until now and can therefore not be generalized to an interdisciplinary context.
 The question of whether this research area meets it objectives remains open as empirical findings so far have been inconclusive.
 The high investment being made in these areas, together with this field’s high relevance for society, clearly calls for more research in this field.
 This research area examines not only motivation and interest but also content- and process-related competencies.
 The results obtained will contribute to a better understanding of the interplay between extracurricular programs and form an empirically sound basis for the further development of such measures.

-Research Area 4 focuses on the following topics:
+Research Line 4 focuses on the following topics:

 - Science communication as a basis for improved scientific understanding